mrexodia/Plexi/README.md

 }
 ```

-The `RotateRight` method will be called with the image as a two-dimensional array (width * height) of colors.
+The `Process` method will be called with the image as a two-dimensional array (width * height) of colors.
 This processor will rotate the input image 90 degrees to the right.
+You have to return a new `Color[,]` (to support resizing operations).

 ```c#
 public class RotateRight : Processor